QuantEcon/lecture-source-py/source/rst/getting_started.rst

 Important points:

 * Install the latest version

 * If you are asked during the installation process whether you'd like to make Anaconda your default Python installation, say **yes**

-* Otherwise you can accept all of the defaults
+* Otherwise, you can accept all of the defaults

 Updating Anaconda
 ------------------

 Anaconda supplies a tool called `conda` to manage and upgrade your Anaconda packages

 One `conda` command you should execute regularly is the one that updates the whole Anaconda distribution